-- See if the organization is allowed to fundraise in your state by visiting the National Association of State Charity Officials and checking your state’s regulator.
+- See if the organization is allowed to fundraise in your state by visiting the National Association of State Charity Officials4 and checking your state’s regulator.

 Follow Standard Scam-Prevention Protocols

-In AARP’s list of “Don’ts,” they emphasize to never give financial and personal information (such as your social security number or bank account number).
+The AARP’s Fraud Resource Center5 emphasizes never giving out financial and personal information (such as your social security number or bank account number) to someone asking for a donation.
 While some scammers want to steal your donation money, others want to steal your identity.

-Also, be suspicious of links in emails, social media messages and texts.
+Also, be suspicious of links in emails, social media messages and texts from organizations you’re not already connected to.
 If you’re interested in donating to the organization, don’t click on any links (or attachments).
 Instead, do your research, contact the charity directly and donate through the proper channel once you confirm their legitimacy.

 Give emails, web addresses and websites a proper assessment as well; look for clues signaling fraud like misspellings/grammar errors, a copycat website replicating the real site, a name closely resembling a reputable charity or a suspect collection process.

 Be Aware of These Signs Too!